SUSE/doc-unversioned/trento/migration/systemd-install.md

     certbot --nginx -d example.com -d www.example.com
     ```

-    > **Note:** Certbot certificates last for 90 days.
+    > **Note:** Certbot certificates are valid for 90 days.
 Refer to the above link for details on how to renew periodically.
 ## Accessing the trento-web UI

 Open a browser and navigate to `https://trento.example.com`.
 You should be able to login using the credentials you provided in the `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables.